 Let’s look at another situation.

-If you save only £300 per month, for 30 years at interest of 12% annual.
-Then by the end of that time period you will have a sum of £973,053.
+Suppose you save only £300 per month for 30 years at an interest of 12% annual.
+Then by the end of that time period, you will have a sum of £973,053.

-Soon I will be interviewing one of my own financial advisors and we will be looking into this concept further to explain the different scenarios available to increase the three variables.
+Soon I will be interviewing one of my financial advisors, and we will be looking into this concept further to explain the different scenarios available to increase the three variables.

 My advice for the moment: Start now!